Prajapati Trivedi: Books written by Trivedi

-One of the first such practical toolkits for privatization written in early 90s.
+This book is one of the first such practical toolkits for privatization written in the early 90s.
 This book demystifies the process of implementing privatization transactions and shares international experience in privatization implementation.
 It is a practical guide that informs the reader in simple, non-ideological, and clear terms of the various steps in implementing a privatization decision.
 The focus is on the "how to" aspects of implementing privatization rather than the "why to" side of the privatization debate.

 This book: (a) Provides an overall understanding of the privatization process; (b) Assists in the planning the logistics to implement the privatization decisions; (c) Facilitates in the implementation of the privatization transaction; (d) Guides in the supervision of consultants (financial advisors) recruited to implement the privatization transaction; (e) Improves the design of privatization policies by painting a realistic picture of the implementation phase.

 This manual for practitioners will be useful to policymakers responsible for implementing privatization transactions, those attending or running training programs on privatization, and those who serve as privatization consultants and advisors on both sides of the privatization transaction.

 "How to Implement Privatization Transactions" is also replete with ready-made tools for speedy implementation of a privatization transaction.

 Examples of these tools include the following: